phitaylr/trojancs.org/content/students/william/Analog Circuits.md

 Should one item in the circuit be removed or fail, then the whole circuit will be disconnected.
 Should this happen, current will not run through it, resulting in nothing happening when connected to a power source.

+For this example, one can see that the circuit is disconnected because, when the LED is taken out, it stops the first LED from connecting to the third LED.
+The (-) end of the first LED is now only running on column 9, while the (+) end of the third LED is on the 8th column.

 ![image](../images/Series Circuit2.png)

 In contrast, a parallel circuit is one that work even if an item is removed.
 In both situations, the LED lights are the items